prmr/SoftwareDesign/modules/Module-06.md

 After this module you should:

 * Be able to use the Observer design pattern effectively;
-* Be able to design and implement simple graphical user interfaces with Swing and JavaFX;
+* Be able to design and implement simple graphical user interfaces with JavaFX;
 * Understand the concept of an application framework;

 ## Notes